Showing posts with label time. Show all posts

 To keep old letters,

-or to throw them away?--
+or to throw them away?--much more difficult

 than Hamlet's question.